Keiser Report

 The Independent described the show as "mischievously seditious" and Keiser as "America's most outrageous political pundit".

-An episode broadcast in September 2011 featured an interview with the comedian Roseanne Barr, who stated that her solution to the financial crisis was to "bring back the guillotine".
+An episode broadcast in September 2011 featured an interview with the comedian Roseanne Barr, who stated that her solution to the 2008 financial crisis was to "bring back the guillotine".

-On February 24, 2022, Keiser quit the show after 1819 episodes in response to the 2022 Russian invasion of Ukraine.
+On February 24, 2022, Keiser quit the show after 1819 episodes in response to changes in the media landscape following the 2022 Russian invasion of Ukraine.

 On June 30, 2022, Max and Stacy rebooted their show on Youtube albeit renamed to Max & Stacy Report.
 It uses the same format and runtime as the original Keiser Report on RT and has frequent new episodes uploaded weekly.